 3) Subscribe for UE dispersion analytics/prediction from the NWDAF.

-4) Provide data volume information for a UE at a given slice and at a specified time period.

-5) Provide a tally of SM transactions information for a UE at a given slice and specified time period.
+4) Either provide an Event per UE or a sum of SM transactions information for a UE at a given slice and specified time period.

-6) Provide a tally of SM transaction failure information for a UE at a given slice and specified time slot.
+5) Either provide an Event per UE or a sum of SM transaction failure information for a UE at a given slice and specified time slot.

-7) Provide a tally of dropped sessions information for a UE at a given slice and specified time slot.
+6) Either provide an Event per UE or a sum of dropped sessions information for a UE at a given slice and specified time slot.

-Editor's note: How this tally is provided is FFS, and which procedures are used, either AMF or SMF services or OAM is FFS.
+The Nsmf_EventExposure Service is updated to provide this information

 AMF impact:

-8) Subscribe for UE dispersion analytics/prediction from the NWDAF.
+7) Subscribe for UE dispersion analytics/prediction from the NWDAF.

-9) Provide a tally of MM transactions information for a UE at a given slice and specified time period.
+8) Either provide an Event per UE or a sum of MM transactions information for a UE at a given slice and specified time period.

-10) Provide a tally of MM transaction failure information for a UE at a given slice and specified time slot.
+9) Either provide an Event per UE or a sum of MM transaction failure information for a UE at a given slice and specified time slot.

-Editor's note: How this tally is provided is FFS, and which procedures are used, either AMF or SMF services or OAM is FFS.

-AF impact:

-11) Provide aggregated voice calls minutes at a specified slice and time slot.
+The Namf_EventExposure Service is updated to provide this information

 NWDAF impact:

-12) Support Type of analytics = UE dispersion analytics and provide UE dispersion analytics information, statistics and prediction.
+11) Support Type of analytics = UE dispersion analytics and provide UE dispersion analytics information, statistics and prediction.